Why would someone train a dog to walk and trot on a treadmill?

 Although a human treadmill may work for smaller dogs, larger dogs will generally need to use a treadmill that has a longer belt (or “bed”) surface.
-If the belt surface is too short for your dog, he may mess up his gait and take steps that are too short and unnatural – this could cause muscle and joint discomfort or injuries.
+If the belt surface is too short for your dog, this may affect their gait and force them to take steps that are too short and unnatural, which could cause muscle and joint discomfort or injuries.

 The belt surface should generally be about 2 to 2.5 times the length of the dog.
-DogTread recommends another method to determine the needed length - measure the length of your dog’s body (when your dog is lying on his side with his legs gently extended) and then add ten inches.
+Manufacturer recommendations suggest another method to determine the needed length: try measuring the length of your dog’s body (when your dog is lying on their side with their legs gently extended) and then add 10 inches.

 What else should I know about dog treadmill training?

 - Dogs should not go above a trot.
 You don't want your dog running on the treadmill – no cantering!

 - Dogs should not be leashed to the treadmill – dogs could get tangled or be unable to exit safely if a sudden exit is needed.

-- Some dogs cannot chew and walk or trot, so watch your dog to see if he is able to take treats while on the treadmill.
-Beware that any dropped treats could cause your dog to stop walking and dive after cookies.
+- Some dogs cannot chew and walk or trot, so watch your dog to see if they are able to take treats while on the treadmill.
+Beware that any dropped treats could cause your dog to stop walking and dive after them.

 - A dog fading to the end of the treadmill is tired – slow the treadmill down so your dog can walk and cool down and then end the session.

-- As always, be sure to consult your veterinarian when implementing new or variations to your dog’s fitness routine.
+- As always, be sure to consult your veterinarian when implementing variations to your dog’s fitness routine.